Geothermal Resources in B.C.

 Information about geothermal heat flows in B.C. come from oil and gas well data, mining bore holes, mapping of young volcanoes, and the sampling of over 60 hot springs throughout the province.

-There are three belts of young volcanic rocks and all have known hot springs.
+There are three belts of young volcanic rocks in B.C., and all have known hot springs.
 These geothermal resources have potential to be used for electrical generation, depending on depth, temperature and flow.
-There may be other areas that have not been discovered.
+There may be other areas that have not yet been discovered.

 Garibaldi Volcanic Belt